Public Cloud Kubernetes v Other Distros – A Security View

 More than any other technology area, public cloud has always had the capability of introducing unseen vulnerabilities, particularly through shadow IT, and the ease with which services are available to be consumed by development teams and end users.

-Do you actually know if your organization is using or planning to use public cloud Kubernetes?
-Do you understand what this means in terms of protecting the organization’s applications and data?
+Do you actually know if your organisation is using or planning to use public cloud Kubernetes?
+Do you understand what this means in terms of protecting the organisation's applications and data?

 The above diagram is the premise for the article “How to Spot Gaps in Your Public Cloud Kubernetes Security Posture“ which aims to show just some of the areas that you need to consider, it’s a never-ending challenge keeping up to speed.
 Especially when presented with paradigm-shifting technology that is obtuse and pervasive, because it will be pervasive, and if you are not already armed with the high-level information about attack vectors and vulnerability maps that is needed to understand the security posture that you want to take.